WebstaurantStore / Food Service Resources / Disposables / Different Types of Plastic

 Restaurant Equipment

-• High-density polyethylene (HDPE) is a denser form of PE that has high tensile strength, making it perfect for items like milk jugs, trash cans, and soap bottles.
+• High-density polyethylene (HDPE) - A denser form of PE that has high tensile strength, making it perfect for items like milk jugs, trash cans, and soap bottles.
 Not freezer safe.

-• Low-density polyethylene (LDPE) has a looser chemical make-up which increases its ductility, or flexibility.
-This material is great for making plastic bags or film wrap.
+• Low-density polyethylene (LDPE) - This type has a looser chemical make-up which increases its ductility, or flexibility.
+The material is great for making plastic bags or film wrap.

-• Linear low-density polyethylene (LLDPE) is similar to LDPE, but it is harder to process.
+• Linear low-density polyethylene (LLDPE) - Similar to LDPE, but harder to process.
 It has the same benefits of LDPE but with higher tensile strength, so it is primarily used in film wrap applications.

 Restaurant Equipment